Amorion/.github/profile/README.md

 # Amorium

-Amorium is a dating app which uses complex machine learning techniques to connect you to your soulmate !
+Amorium is a dating app which uses __complex machine learning techniques__ to connect you to your soulmate !

+In short, we do all the heavy lifting of finding someone with similar interests and you only do the part where you introduce yourself to each other and have all the fun of dating!

 <details>
 <summary>Click for nerd stuff</summary>